TiaDevilish/Group-Project-1/README.md

 * Gif page
     * Includes a search bar with search button
     * Dynamically generated gifs
-* Video page
-    * Includes a playlist of funny compilation videos
 * Jokes page
     * Includes randomly generated jokes about Chuck Norris with two categories to choose from.